tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 ### Instructions

-In this lab, we will first take a look at the degree of imbalance in the data and correct it using the techniques we learned in the class.
-You should continue in the same notebook from Monday.
+In this lab, we will take a look at the degree of imbalance in the data and correct it using the techniques we learned in the class.
+You should fork and clone this Repo and begin a new Jupyter notebook.

-Here is the list of steps to be followed (building a simple model without balancing the data):
+Here are the steps to be followed (building a simple model without balancing the data):

 **Everyone is starting with the same cleaned data**